 There are many tests used for diagnosing PPB.
 Not all tests described here will be used for every person.
 Your child’s doctor may consider these factors when choosing a diagnostic test:

 The diagnosis of PPB depends on an examination under a microscope of material (either cyst material or solid tumor tissue) from inside the chest.
 In Type I, or cystic, PPB, the cysts appear only slightly abnormal, but very close evaluation shows that the walls of the cysts contain very small collections of cancerous cells.
 In Types II and III PPB, it is obvious when looking under a microscope that tissue inside the chest is cancerous, but because PPB is so rare, it may be difficult for the doctors to determine exactly what type of tumor it is.
 In Types II and III PPB, it can spread to the heart, so doctors might also check the great vessels of the heart and the chest cavity as well.
 Often, doctors will send tissue samples to other experts for help determining the correct diagnosis.

 In addition to a physical examination, the following tests may be used to diagnose PPB:

 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
-Other tests can suggest that a tumor is present, but only an examination of a piece of the tumor can make a definite diagnosis.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluates cells, tissues, and organs to diagnose disease).
+Other tests can suggest that a tumor is present, but only a biopsy can make a definite diagnosis.
+A pathologist then analyzes the sample(s).
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluates cells, tissues, and organs to diagnose disease.